hrap1919/qbc/README.md

     Get the info of the specified file of the selected torrent
 21. qbfileprio NEW_PRIORITY [FILE_INDEX1] [FILE_INDEX2]

-    Set priority of all files of the selected torrent, or set the priority for the files in the interval from FILE_INDEX1 to FILE_INDEX2 (corresponding to the output of qbcontent ())
+    Set priority of all files of the selected torrent, or set the priority for the files in the qbcontent() interval

 #### The file lib/qbclient/qbfunctions